aliyasirnac/aliyasirnac/README.md

 # Hi there, I'm Ali Yasir Naç 👋

-I'm a Full Stack Developer with a passion for building applications using a variety of technologies, including Golang, C#, Python, Node.js, TypeScript, and Elastic Search.
+I'm a Full Stack Developer with a passion for building applications using a variety of technologies, including Golang, C#, Python, TypeScript.
 I also enjoy leveraging artificial intelligence models to create innovative solutions.

 ## 🔭 What I'm working on
 - Exploring new AI models and their applications